 - Priority : By default, the priority value is 100.
 It is helpful when the active router comes back after falling down, we can change the priority of standby router (which has become the active router after the original active router is down) to less than 100 therefore it again becomes standby router.

 Note : The router having higher priority will become the active router.

 - Preempt : It is a state in which the standby router automatically becomes the active router.

 Members having same group ID are the members of same group.
 One of the member of the group will be elected as the active router while others remain as standby routers.
 The virtual IP is configured as default gateway of all the hosts in the local subnet and the active router is responsible for forwarding the traffic of local hosts.
-If the active router goes down then the hello messages are not exchanged between the active and the standby routers therefore the standby router waits until the hold down timer time.
-As soon as the hold down time is finished, the standby router will become the active router and takes up all the responsibilities of active router.
+If the active router goes down then the hello messages are not exchanged between the active and the standby routers therefore the standby router waits until the hold-down timer time.
+As soon as the hold down time is finished, the standby router will become the active router and take up all the responsibilities of active router.
 This is known as preempt.

 If in case the original active router comes back then we can decrease the priority of the standby router so that it will become the standby router again.

 Hot Standby Router Protocol (HSRP) has 2-versions :